Diet for Lowering Cholesterol

 5. Sudden amnesia and/or loss of consciousness.

-Although these symptoms of a mini stroke are usually short-lived, it is imperative that you seek immediate medical attention if you experience the aforementioned signs.
+Although these symptoms are usually short-lived, it is imperative that you seek immediate medical attention if you experience one or more of the aforementioned signs.
+The sooner you seek medical attention the better off you'll be.

 Are there ways to avoid having a transient ischemic attack?